 This is actually the first time I have attempted to draw or paint peafowl, believe it or not.
 This was part of the six day “blue” themed challenge, so something about an art challenge feels like permission to try things I might feel intimidating; permission to push my boundaries and try new subjects and media.
 The part of painting a peacock that feels most challenging is trying to capture the elusive, shimmering iridescence of the feathers, without going too far and having your bird look more like sunlight sparkling on water.

 This painting scanned nicely, so if you want a larger print you can get that through my Pixels store.
 If you want it on some RedBubble swag, the scan works well there also.
-The original is 9 inch by 12 inch unframed, and if you want that, contact me directly via email at “artist” at this domain dot-com.
+The original is 9 inch by 12 inch unframed, and if you want that, you can puchase via the page at Daily PaintWorks, which uses PayPal.

 I’ve made up some graphics for social media showing this in a frame on a wall, and it looks fabulous.
 While I wouldn’t have white walls or furniture, that setting actually shows off the vibrancy of the acrylic paint.
 I certainly would do a neutral color frame, and this grey has just the right hint of blue to be perfect.
 The mockup image is courtesy of Pixels, where you can get that exact frame.